jhon130/Pro-Heroes/README.md

   * Populate PlayFab account details with Facebook data (profile picture, account name)
 * Use PlayFab TitleData as a string table for 'hot-loading' your game's text content
 * Making Google Play IAP requests and validating the receipt with PlayFab
-* Example of how to create real-time multiplayer MOBA with Photon PUN
+* Example of how to create real-time multiplayer MOBA with Photon Turnbased SDK
   * Simple game system examples (movement, combat, defense towers, UI, AI)
   * Dual touchscreen input for mobile platforms
-  * Photon networking implementation using PUN, with extensive examples of Views, Syncs and RPCs
+  * Photon networking implementation using thier Turnbased SDK, with extensive examples of Views, Syncs and RPCs
   * In-game store for character upgrades
   * Kills and win/loss ratios are tracked via PlayFab PlayerStatistics
   * Compare your stats to others via PlayFab Leaderboards